Searchcat37/Modded-Discord-Bot-Maker-Template-Heroku/README.md

 # Discord Bot maker upload to github

-do not delete the files named t
+Do NOT delete the files named t

+This is just made for Heroku hosting